shaussler/TheoreticalUniverse/theoretical_universe/rotations/rotations_in_minkowski_space.rst

           f \; ∂_x ∧ ∂_y \\
       \end{bmatrix}^{♭♯}

-   Distribute the musical operators to each matrix elements:
+   .. rubric:: Distribute the musical operators to each matrix elements

    .. math::